Frequent Flyer Miles and Other Assets in Your Divorce Settlement

 Reaching a divorce settlement agreement is largely about dividing marital assets.
 You negotiate a division of your jointly-owned real estate, stock portfolios, cash, and even more unusual assets such as expensive collections of art, wine, antique guns, or whatever else you and your husband have come to own together over the years.
 With all that under discussion, it may seem a bit ridiculous to bring up something that seems as trivial as frequent flyer miles.

-Maybe it is difficult to imagine anyone taking a strong stand over air miles, but don’t laugh.
-Questions like these are very real, and the stakes may be higher than you think.
-After all, if one or both of you travels often, especially internationally, rewards points can accumulate significantly before you have had time to enjoy the benefits of redeeming them.
-When you are talking about hundreds of thousands of frequent flyer miles, that can make for some very nice first-class seats!
+Maybe it isn’t easy to imagine anyone taking a strong stand over air miles, but don’t laugh.
+Questions like these are genuine, and the stakes may be higher than you think.
+After all, if one or both of you often travels, especially internationally, rewards points can accumulate significantly before you have had time to enjoy the benefits of redeeming them.
+When you talk about hundreds of thousands of frequent flyer miles, that can make for some very nice first-class seats!

 So, How Exactly do the Air Miles, or other Rewards Points, Get Sorted Out?